No Need to Train Your RDB Foundation Model: Discussion

 For RDB supervised learning, conventional wisdom points towards expressive parameterized encoders for converting variably-sized subgraph information into dense discriminative representations for end-to-end training.
 Meanwhile more traditional parameter-free RDB featurization steps are often viewed as outdated heuristics.
-However, we have argued that these designations need not hold as we move to ICL-based RDB foundation models, and designed a principled toolbox specifically to exploit these findings.
+However, we have argued that these designations need not generally hold, particularly when we move to ICL-based RDB foundation models.
+Our RDBLearn toolbox directly exploits these findings, relying only on scalable SQL-based featurization combined with frontier single-table architectures.
+Moving forward, both of these components are conducive to integration within agentic systems for either improving performance or addressing broader reasoning tasks involving RDBs \cite{li2025agent}.
+In contrast, we contend that heavily-parameterized deep encoder representations (where feature roles become entangled and transparency is compromised) may pose greater challenges when agentic reasoning steps are involved.